Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

-In Proofreading Tips: Using Amateur Proofreaders, I discussed how a writer should deal with constructive commentary and critique from friends and family.
+In my article, Proofreading Tips: Using Amateur Proofreaders, I discussed how a writer should deal with constructive commentary and critique from friends and family.
 In the scenario from the opening example here, the situation is flipped.
 And if you are seen by people as a good writer, you will likely be asked to assist friends with their work, either for free or professionally for a fee.

-(Author's Note: I want to thank my friend, FlourishAnyway, in the HubPages writing community, for asking for some tips on what to do in this scenario.
+(Author's Note: I want to thank my friend, FlourishAnyway, in the HubPages writing community for asking for some tips on what to do in this scenario.
 It was the inspiration for this post!)

-What Writer Friends Really Want from You
+What Writer Friends Really Want From You

-When a friend comes to you asking for help with "editing," "proofing" or "reviewing," they may be looking for an "attaboy" or "attagirl" from someone they like, trust and respect.
+When a friend comes to you asking for help with editing, proofing or reviewing, they may be looking for an "attaboy" or "attagirl" from someone they like, trust and respect.

 They also may be scared to show their work to a professional editor or to the world at large because they may not be that confident in what they've created.
 So they've asked you, as a friend, to give them a safe place to share and test themselves.

 In both cases, the help they seek really isn't for their work.
 They're asking for your approval, blessing or support in their writing journey.
-They want to feel good about what they've accomplished, but still may have some (or many!) trepidations.
+They want to feel good about what they've accomplished but still may have some (or many!) trepidations.

 If you're an industry-hardened writing pro, you can relate to where they are.
 They're somewhat fragile and fearful at this stage.
 So even the least challenge to their egos can send them spiraling into self-doubt and lashing out.